Difference between Procedural and Object Oriented Method Notations

 In this course, function and method names that are inline with the text are identified by putting empty parentheses after them.

-You will also note that this course adopts the common convention of using internal capitals
+This course adopts the common convention of using internal capitals

 , such as

+, in method and variable names.
 This convention is not written in stone, but it does make code easier to read and identifiers in the text more obvious.

 - Improved software-development productivity: Object-oriented programming is modular, as it provides separation of duties in object-based program development.
 It is also extensible, as objects can be extended to include new attributes and behaviors.
 Objects can also be reused within an across applications.
 Because of these three factors 1)modularity, 2) extensibility, and 3) reusability object-oriented programming provides improved software-development productivity over traditional procedure-based programming techniques.